3DuserDK/RanchRoleplayLauncher/README.md

 You can either download the file or just copy paste it and make a .bat file called RanchRolelayLauncher.bat

+I recommend you copy the text and make a .bat file on your Desktop.

 The file is free to use and or edit, however you may not change made by Who_Cares